-He picks out the girl who will stay home more.
+The young man picks out the girl who will stay home more.
 The old folks will tell their girl,

 They always size it up.

-He would want to marry a good woman, so when he has a good woman sized up he tells his folks, "I'd like to have her."
+The young man would want to marry a good woman, so when he has a good woman sized up he tells his folks, "I'd like to have her."

 The man will tell his folks, and his folks will go tell her folks.
 They'll tell her folks what he wants, and they'll talk.
 They'll discuss that.
 They'll either contact the girl's father, or her brother.
 Sometimes the brother of the girl gets contacted with a message for her.
-They can contact any brother, it doesn't have to be a younger or a older brother.
+They can contact any brother; it doesn't have to be a younger or a older brother.
 They contact any brother and send the message with him.